Neuroscience and Behavior (NSBH)

 Behavioral genetics is the study of genetic and environmental influence on individual differences, and can be used to examine all aspects of development.
 The purpose of the class is threefold: first, to orient students to the basic genetic principles necessary for the understanding of hereditary influences on development; secondly, to overview genetic and environmental influence on behavioral, biomedical, and bio-behavioral attributes; and, lastly, to assist students to realize that behavioral genetics is a powerful tool for the study of environmental as well as genetic influences on development.

-NSBH 30520 An Introduction to Cognitive Neuroscience (3 Credit Hours)
+NSBH 30520 Introduction to Cognitive Neuroscience (3 Credit Hours)

 An "Introduction to Cognitive Neuroscience" is a survey course that introduces students to the biological substrates underlying various forms of cognition in humans, with a specific focus on mental processes.
 We will explore how psychological and cognitive functions are produced by the brain.
 Cognitive neuroscience is a branch of both psychology and neuroscience, drawing from disciplines such as biological psychology (biopsychology), neuroscience, cognitive psychology, and neuropsychology.We will cover a broad range of topics, including learning and memory, perception, development and neural plasticity, cerebral lateralization and language, emotions and social cognition, stress, sleep and dreaming, and consciousness.
 No previous coursework in neuroscience is required, but at least some experience with biology or biopsychology is preferred.

-Enrollment is limited to students with a major in Neuroscience and Behavior.
+Enrollment is limited to students with a program in Neuroscience and Behavior.

 NSBH 30523 Outwit, Outplay, Outlast: The Dynamics of Survivor (3 Credit Hours)